 Based on collaborative guidelines for preventing infectious complications in HCT recipients, foscarnet is recommended as an alternative agent for preemptive and prophylactic therapy after transplantation [ASBMT [Tomblyn 2009]].

-Based on the US Department of Health and Human Services (HHS) Guidelines for Prevention and Treatment of Opportunistic Infections in HIV-Infected Adults and Adolescents, foscarnet is an effective and recommended alternative agent for the treatment of esophagitis or colitis due to CMV disease in HIV-infected patients.
+Based on the US Department of Health and Human Services (HHS) Guidelines for Prevention and Treatment of Opportunistic Infections in Adults and Adolescents with HIV, foscarnet is an effective and recommended alternative agent for the treatment of esophagitis or colitis due to CMV disease in patients with HIV.

 Varicella zoster virus, progressive outer retinal necrosis

-Based on the US Department of Health and Human Services (HHS) Guidelines for Prevention and Treatment of Opportunistic Infections in HIV-Infected Adults and Adolescents, foscarnet is a recommended agent to be used in combination with intravitreal antiviral therapy for the treatment of progressive outer retinal necrosis (PORN) due to varicella zoster virus (VZV) in HIV-infected patients.
+Based on the US Department of HHS Guidelines for Prevention and Treatment of Opportunistic Infections in Adults and Adolescents with HIV, foscarnet is a recommended intravitreal agent to be used in combination with systemic antiviral therapy for the treatment of progressive outer retinal necrosis due to varicella zoster virus in patients with HIV.

 Clinically significant hypersensitivity to foscarnet or any component of the formulation.

 Gastrointestinal disease (esophagitis, colitis) (alternative agent) (off-label use): IV: 60 mg/kg/dose every 8 hours or 90 mg/kg/dose every 12 hours for 21 to 42 days or until symptom resolution (HHS [OI adult 2020]).